Ontological Primitives

 "AI is the business"

 The agent network and the business are coextensive.
 The agent network is self-coordinating.
 The human is outside the machine: setting strategy, defining constraints, auditing outcomes — but not managing or configuring.
+The operational knowledge lives in the agents, not the humans.

 Remove AI → The entity ceases to exist.
+The knowledge of how to operate it is gone.

-Native vs Autonomous — The Critical Distinction
+Operated vs Autonomous — The Critical Distinction

 In Conversation